carabina/SeguePerformer/README.md

             if seguePerformer.prepare(for: segue, sender: sender) {
                 return
             }

-            // Prepare for interactive segues here, if any.
+            // Prepare for other interactive segues here, if any.
         }

     }